haynesie/Whither/Whither the Computer Lab.md

 #### Analysis

+From our collection of 32 lab machine login files, we gained a set of 1141 login instances over the period of nine days, of which 531 (46.5%) were console logins.
+(Note the use of the term "console" - in this exercise we are paying particular attention to the local physical use of the machine, as opposed to those who may be logging in to systems remotely.)

-In the first part of the analysis, we take a look at actual usage of the systems.
+In the first part of the analysis, we take a look at the times of logins into the systems.
 In our particular lab, we see that logins are modest up until 11:00 am, after which levels of computer console activity more than double until around 4:00pm, after which they taper back to modest levels again by 6:00pm.
 By 8:00pm, computer console usage is very sparse.
-(Note the use of the term "console" - in this exercise we are paying particular attention to the local physical use of the machine, as opposed to those who may be logging in to systems remotely.)

 ![LoginsByHour](https://github.com/haynesie/Whither/blob/master/Images/ConsoleLoginsByHour.png "Logins By Hour")